 Eosinophilic gastritis, with or without Eosinophilic Gastroenteritis, is a severe inflammatory disease characterized by the presence of high levels of eosinophils in the stomach or the stomach and duodenum.
 Common symptoms of the disease include abdominal pain, nausea, vomiting, diarrhea, GI bleeding, and weight loss.
-Eosinophilic gastritis affects approximately 50,000 people in the United States.
+The estimated prevalence of Eosinophilic gastritis in the United States is approximately 20,000 to 25,000 patients, and the estimated prevalence of Eosinophilic gastroenteritis in the United States is approximately 25,000 patients.
 There are no treatments approved specifically for this disease.
 Short term treatment with systemic steroids can induce temporary remissions, but long-term treatment with steroids is generally not possible due to the numerous side effects caused by steroids.
 Highly restrictive / elemental diets can provide some relief but are difficult to adhere to and impact quality of life.

 Allakos is developing treatments for severe allergic, inflammatory, and proliferative diseases

 Our initial focus is on a disease called eosinophilic gastritis (EG).
 We also are testing AK002 in a number of diseases where eosinophils and/or mast cells have been shown to play a role.